xryswelter/bamazon/README.md

 4. If purchase is made complete, application will close.

 ## Who maintains and contributes to the project
-Maintainance: Chris Welter
+Maintenance: Chris Welter
-Assitance provided by: Nick Peddie and Chad Balash
+Assistance provided by: Nick Peddie and Chad Balash